-Jason was stunned by the long absent clarity in Randy’s eyes and he momentarily forgot everything else.
+Jason was caught off guard by the long absent clarity in Randy’s eyes and he momentarily forgot everything else.
 “Yeah,” he finally said, “I guess I’m the lucky one.”

 “Sorry I couldn’t take care of the bachelor party.”

 “It’s all right,” Jason said, “probably would’ve lead to more arrests anyhow.”

 “Yeah, Darren most likely,” Randy joked, and they shared a laugh.
 “Send me some pictures of the wedding, and the newborn.”

 “You got it.”
 Jason wanted to make the moment last.
 Memories of a disappeared, happier past beckoned him, he knew Randy was feeling the same way, and they talked some more of the old days.
 He wanted to keep the moment going, but he felt the pull of the outside world.
 “Well, hate to cut this short, but I have to head out.
 Need to pick up some stuff for our new place.”

 “Tell everybody I said hi.”

 “I’ll do that.”
 Jason looked to Randy one last time.
 “Good to see you again.”